philipdarke/reproducible-actuarial-work/docs/exercise7.md

 The final exercise demonstrates the advantages of working reproducibly.

-> You have discussed the report with a colleague/manager/client.
+> You have discussed the report with your colleagues/manager/client.
 >
 > Disaster!
 It has emerged that the cashflows for business lines 5 and 6 should not have been included in the analysis and the discount rate should have been 2.75% p.a.